DIY Halloween Spider Webs Using Beef Netting

 - Staple gun, landscape staples if decorating outside

 - Mini command strip hooks if you’re decorating inside

 Cut The Beef Netting To Create The Spider Web Effect

 To create the spider webs, unroll and cut your desired length of spider web.
 The beef netting will still be in a tube shape and needs to be cut lengthwise to create a flat panel.

-If you’re hanging them indoors, I suggest using these Command Decorating Clips to secure them to the walls and ceiling.
+If you’re hanging them indoors, I suggest using these Command Decorating Clips to secure the beef netting webs to the walls and ceiling.

 You can easily remove these mini decorating command clips from your walls or ceilings so you won’t damage your paint.